UnamSanctam/SilentXMRMiner/README.md

 * Codedom - No need for external libraries to compile

-* Injection - Hide payload behind a legit process "explorer.exe"
+* Injection - Hide payload behind another process

 * CPU & GPU Mining - Can mine on Both CPU and GPU (Nvidia & AMD)